 Beyond the fear of loss, participants in RGA’s study were driven by the anticipation of short-term gain.
 Immediate gratification through small wins proved more motivational than the promise of greater reward with a longer-term investment in time or money.
 Conversely, low-points, high-investment activities (in terms of both effort and money) appeared to sap motivation to participate.
 Consumers simply did not perceive the rewards to be commensurate with the risk of loss.

 What were these activities?
-RGA researchers found that the offer of an easy, online health assessment was preferred over either a gym membership or a physical checkup.
-The self-reported health questionnaire provided slightly fewer points/rewards but required much less investment of time and effort than either the checkup or the gym membership, both of which were perceived as costly and too time-consuming.
-This research emphasizes the delicate balance between behavioral and risk management objectives: Even though the discounts could be deeper with a verified physical checkup or a gym membership, consumers perceived the additional potential for gain was not worth the opportunity cost.
+RGA researchers found that the offer of an easy, online health assessment was preferred over either a gym membership or a physical check-up.
+The self-reported health questionnaire provided slightly fewer points/rewards but required much less investment of time and effort than either the check-up or the gym membership, both of which were perceived as costly and too time-consuming.
+This research emphasizes the delicate balance between behavioural and risk management objectives: Even though the discounts could be deeper with a verified physical check-up or a gym membership, consumers perceived the additional potential for gain was not worth the opportunity cost.
 These findings suggest that more ambitious wellness incentives may, in fact, have the unintended effect of discouraging healthy activities and revealed how easily a gulf could open between consumers’ perceptions of points allocations and program designers’ intent.